HeavySnowJakarta/A-guide-to-a-Shell/basic-tutorials/a-shells-differences.md

 Although you can easily share a file _from_ a-Shell via `open`, you can’t share a file _to_ a-Shell directly.
 Fortunately, you can achieve that using shortcuts.
 As mentioned earlier, all files shared to a-Shell are saved at `~shortcuts/`.
 For another location, consider using a shortcut to execute a command automatically.

+Use `open tel://<phone number>` to make a phone call with a-Shell, and use `open sms://<phone number>&body=<msg content>` to send a SMS message.
+Don't use the functions to spam others.

 #### Access to the files

 <!-- TODO: `pickFolder` -->